ksrajath7/E-commerce-Android-App/Readme.md

-1. Clone this repository in your machine
+1. Clone this repository into your machine

 2. Clean the solution and delete all bin and obj folders from all projects.